 The external auditors are responsible for independently auditing and reporting on the trust's annual financial statements.
 The annual financial statements have been examined by the trust's external auditors and their report is presented on pages 5 to 6.

-The annual financial statements set out on pages 7 to 15, which have been prepared on the going concern basis, were approved by the directors on 18 February 2022 and were signed on its behalf by:
+The annual financial statements set out on pages 7 to 17, which have been prepared on the going concern basis, were approved by the trustees on 30 November 2022 and were signed on its behalf by: